SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 Caveats:
 * On 841, 441, and 828, errors are not always properly recognized.
-* On 828, the ULP (hence WDT) must be on if slave mode is used, otherwise one of the I2C pins is pulled low with greater strength thatn the pullups can counteract.
+* On 828, the ULP (hence WDT) must be on if slave mode is used, otherwise one of the I2C pins is pulled low with greater strength than the pullups can counteract.
 * Wire.setClock() has no effect on 841, 441, and 828.
 * 828 Wire Master pins are different from normal to get away from the bugged pin.